blazium-engine/blazium-docs/getting_started/step_by_step/scripting_first_script.rst

 property, it gives us a velocity we can use to move the node forward.

 We add ``velocity * delta`` to the node's ``position`` to move it.
-The position itself is of type :ref:`Vector2 <class_Vector2>`, a built-in type in Godot representing a 2D vector.
+The position itself is of type :ref:`Vector2 <class_Vector2>`, a built-in type in Blazium representing a 2D vector.

-Run the scene to see the Godot head run in circles.
+Run the scene to see the Blazium head run in circles.

 .. image:: img/scripting_first_script_rotating_godot.gif